 Address: 10308 81 Ave NW, Edmonton, AB T6E 1X2

 Located close to bustling Whyte Ave, this is a great laid-back brewery that’s close to all the action but relaxing enough for those just wanting to stay in and enjoy the great beer.
-Rustic wooden finishes and industrial silver ventilation create a space that’s great for get-togethers, dinner, or a networking function.
+Rustic wooden finishes and industrial silver ventilation create a space that’s great for get-togethers, dinners, or networking functions.

 They also serve some tasty food such as poutine, pizza, and pretzels, and offer 5oz pours for $2.50, allowing you to sample everything before deciding on “the one”.